Crown of Castile: Catholic Monarchs: Dynastic union with the Crown of Aragon

 In October 1469 Isabella I and Ferdinand II, heir to the throne of Aragon, married in secret in the Palacio de los Vivero in Castilian Valladolid.
 The consequence was a dynastic union of the Crown of Castile and the Crown of Aragon in 1479 when Ferdinand ascended to the Aragonese throne.
 This union however was not effective until the reign of his grandson Charles I (Holy Roman Emperor Charles V).
 Ferdinand and Isabella were related and had married without papal approval.
 Although Isabella wanted to marry Ferdinand, she refused to proceed with the marriage until she received a Papal dispensation.
 Consequently, Ferdinand's father forged a papal dispensation for the two to marry.
 Isabella believed that the dispensation was authentic and the marriage went ahead.
 A genuine papal dispensation arrived afterwards.
 Later Pope Alexander VI bestowed upon them the title of 'los Reyes Católicos' ('the Catholic Monarchs').

 Henry IV, half brother of Isabella, considered the marriage of Ferdinand and Isabella as breaking the Treaty of the Bulls of Guisando, under which Isabella would ascend to the Castilian throne on his death only if her suitor was approved by him.
 Henry wanted to ally Castile with Portugal or France rather than Aragon.
-He therefore decided to name his daughter Infanta Joanna as heiress to the throne rather than Isabella I. When he died in 1474 the War of the Castilian Succession broke out over who would ascend to the throne.
+He therefore decided to name his daughter Infanta Joanna as heiress to the throne rather than Isabella I. When he died in 1474, Isabella had herself proclaimed queen and proprietress of the realm, with Ferdinand named her legitimate husband.
+They then signed the Concord of Segovia (Concordia de Segovia), an agreement between two rival political factions drafted to reassure the Castilian nobility that the Aragonese would not interfere in the government of the kingdom, on 15 January 1475 in the Alcázar of Segovia.
+The pact regulated the joint government of the Crown of Castile following the contested accession of Isabella, and is regarded as a foundational instrument of the dynastic union of the crowns of Castile and Aragon that gave rise to the future Spanish Empire under the Catholic Monarchs.

+On 28 April 1475, on the eve of the War of the Castilian Succession against the supporters of Joanna la Beltraneja and her husband Afonso V of Portugal, Isabella issued a document authorising Ferdinand to exercise all the governmental faculties she herself was legally entitled to exercise.
+This document effectively turned Ferdinand into a king of Castile in the full sense and overrode the separation of competences set out in the Concord, although the latter remained legally valid as the constitutive instrument of their joint rule.

+The War of the Castilian Succession broke out over who would ascend to the throne.
 It lasted until 1479 when Isabella and her supporters came out victorious.